 Millennials came of working age entering the workforce during the 2008 Recession.
 Millennials are now at what should be the height of the generation’s earning power, but that is not the case because of another recession, the Coronavirus Recession.
 Doug Casey, a well-known crisis investor, has called it the Greater Depression.
 Jobless claims are nearly 800,000.
 While the Coronavirus Recession is not good for anyone, Millennials are being the hardest hit.
 They are now being called the New Lost Generation.
 The combinations of these two recessions and other factors that contribute to building wealth.
 Millennials only own 3% of the United States’ wealth despite being a quarter of the country’s population.

 Rising Cost of Education

 The cost of higher education rose by 25% over the last decade.
 That’s a price increase of $5,000 to $10,000 for a year of tuition.
-Despite being the most educated generation, Millennials have had difficulty finding work recording double-digit unemployment numbers.
+Despite being the most educated generation, Millennials have had difficulty finding work, recording double-digit unemployment numbers.
 Millennials are often working jobs that they are overqualified for in the workforce.
 Millennials are the most educated generation in history.

 Rising Cost of Living

 Millennials have cited the rising cost of living as a barrier of entry to buying their first house.
 The cost of living is continuing to rise for Millennials.
-Costs have been rising for Millennials from groceries, rent, transportation, and clothing.
+Prices have been rising for Millennials from groceries, rent, transportation, and clothing.